Our Complaints Policy

 Our Complaints Procedure

-If you have a complaint please contact Mr Nicholas Hughes, who is the person responsible for dealing with client care issues.
+If you have a complaint please contact Mr Lee Baron, who is the person responsible for dealing with client care issues.
 You can contact him by post at 29 Church Street, Kidderminster, Worcestershire DY10 2AU.

 What will happen next?